 加密

 The Consul agent supports encrypting all of its network traffic.
-The exact method of encryption is described on the encryption internals page.
+The exact method of encryption is described on the .
 There are two separate encryption systems, one for gossip traffic and one for RPC.

-To configure the encryption systems on a new cluster, review this following tutorials to enable gossip encryption and TLS encryption for agent communication.
+To configure the encryption systems on a new cluster, review this following tutorials to and .

 Enabling gossip encryption only requires that you set an encryption key when starting the Consul agent.
 The key can be set via the encrypt